 (4) Where a respondent to whom an indemnity certificate has been granted fails to comply with the provisions of subregulation (3), the appellant may cause the indemnity certificate to be prepared and presented to the judge for signature, together with a copy thereof which shall be filed in the manner prescribed in that subregulation.

-[Regulation 3 amended in Gazette 18 Feb 1972 p.
+[Regulation 3 amended: Gazette 18 Feb 1972 p.
 364.]

 4. Applications to the Board